Get work experience: finding opportunities

 There is no easy way to secure financial support to help you get work experience.
 However, there are two possible sources within the University which you may want to explore:

-It's possible that you may also find some relevant leads in the funding resources in our catalogue, but bear in mind that these have been selected for their relevance to funding for further study, not work experience.
+It's possible that you may also find some relevant leads in the Further study & funding section of our resources catalogue, but bear in mind that these have been selected for their relevance to funding for further study, not work experience.

 Work experience feedback